hello-robot/stretch_firmware/README.md

 **Note: If powered the lift may drop during firmware upload.
 Apply a clamp to the mast below the shoulder prior to running the scripts.**

+**Note: When pushing the calibration data to the lift the motor will make a brief clanking noise.
+This is normal.**

 Upload the firmware for the Lift stepper board.
 Afterwards push the encoder calibration data to its flash memory.

 ```bash